-Simply, your money is better spent on things that make your day easier and enhance your experience and memories like, more photos, video, music, limousine, etc..
+Simply, your money is better spent on things that make your day easier and to enhance your experience and memories like, more photos, video, music, limousine, flowers, hair & make-up, etc..

 With that said, a set-up can be done on the sand legally, away from the ocean and just off the tree-line and/or boundary of some beach parks.
 You'll see some photos on other websites, some illegal and some not.

-You'll see some companies who use Waimanalo Bay Beach Park to sell their set-ups.
-We don't like it because, it has to be set-up too far from the ocean to be legal.
-You can see the ocean (and everything in-between haha) in the distance but, to us that kind of sucks.
+There's a company that uses Waimanalo Bay Beach Park to sell their set-ups, often two set-ups side-by-side.
+We don't like it because, it has to be set-up near the treeline and too far from the ocean to be legal.
+And everything and everyone in-between the ocean and the set-up is in the photos.
+To us that kind of sucks.
 What's the point of being at the beach if you're not near the water?

 FYI: We do not allow any client set-ups or ceremony site decorations included on our permit unless, it is specifically listed on the contract and agreed too by us.
-That includes chairs, scattered flowers, arch, etc..
+That also includes floral decorations, flower petal paths, aisle runner, etc..

 Consider these points:

 - Set-ups with chairs, arches, etc. are prohibited on all Hawaii beaches near the water.
 FYI: They are allowed in the vegetation and tree-line, and in the City & County beach parks with proper permits.

 - The ceremony is usually 8-12 minutes max.
 Is it really worth the cost to spend the money for a set-up?

 - It transforms and complicates a simple beach wedding into something it's not suppose to be... costly and complicated.